 - 6 Creme Eggs cut in half

-Make sure 12 of the Creme Eggs have been put in the freezer for a few hours to freeze solid
+- Put 12 unwrapped Creme Eggs in the freezer for a few hours to freeze solid

 - Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, line a tin with cupcake cases

-To make the sponge, cream together the butter and the caster sugar, ideally with an electric mixer, until fluffy
+- To make the sponge, mix together the butter and the caster sugar, ideally with an electric mixer, until fluffy

 - Add the eggs and milk, and whisk in

-Whisk in the self raising flour and cocoa powder
+- Whisk in the self raising flour and cocoa powder gently

-Place a teaspoon of batter into each case, then add a frozen Creme Egg.
-Add about 2 more teaspoons of batter around the Creme Eggs, until all the batter is used up
+- Place a teaspoon of batter into each cupcake case, then add a frozen Creme Egg on top.
+Add about 2 more teaspoons of batter on top and around the Creme Eggs, until all the batter is used up

 - Bake for 20 minutes

-Make the buttercream by mixing the icing sugar, butter and vanilla extract together until smooth.
+- Make the buttercream by mixing the icing sugar, butter and vanilla extract together until smooth.
 Use an electric whisk for best results.
 If the buttercream is too stiff then you can add a little milk to it